JasonLiu1229/University-Vault/DS/Session/Session 4.md

 - It uses standard HTTP methods
 - It uses hypertext links to reference state
 - It uses hypertext links to reference related resources
+## It has an Internet media type for the data
+This can be everything: XML, Atom, images, etc.

+Often